Azure/azure-cosmos-cassandra-extensions/driver-4/README.md

 file overrides some default values set by [DataStax Java Driver 4][1].
 This ensures a good out-of-box experience for communicating with Cosmos DB.
 It guarantees, for example, that each of these extensions are used by default:

-- `CosmosLoadBalancingPolicy` offering options for specifying read and write datacenters to route requests.
+- `CosmosLoadBalancingPolicy` offering options for specifying preferred regions for failover in multi-region environments.
 - `CosmosRetryPolicy` throttling-aware, providing options for back-offs when failures occur.
 - `ConstantReconnectionPolicy` waits a constant time between each reconnection attempt.
 - `PlainTextAuthProvider` supports SASL authentication using the PLAIN mechanism as required by Cosmos DB.